As a business, should you be wearing your city on your sleeve?

 As a business based in Greater Manchester, the past few years have been a total whirlwind.
 Since the horrific event at the M.E.N Arena on 22nd May 2017, the identity of the city has been thrown centre stage.
 As a city that has always thrived on community and an innate sense of pride, business has always flowed here.
 Since being labeled as the beating heart of the industrial revolution, we have always done things differently here and now, with much of the praise going to the fast-fashion power hitters based within the city.

 So, where to begin?
 Well…If we talk marketing and Manchester it is impossible to steer the conversation away from Umar Kamani.
 The fast-fashion guru behind Pretty Little Thing, knows his way around the city and everywhere he goes he and his fantastically forward-thinking marketing team, leave a trail of pink in their wake.
 From dusty pink buses to hot pink billboards and the odd thousand taxis they pass, everything is bigger, pinker and prouder than it was before.

 View this post on Instagram

-Why is the localised marketing campaign important?
+Why is a localised marketing campaign important?

 Brand recognition and brand value within the localised areas targeted are often increased when a campaign is well received by those living in the city.
-In our city, we are blessed to have a naturally biased opinion of how great it is to be here, so therefore the re-enforcement of this fact as seen in the recent HSBC campaign, ticks a box in the hearts and minds of those within the city.
+In our city, we are blessed to have a naturally biased opinion of how great it is to be here, so the re-enforcement of this fact as seen in the recent HSBC campaign, ticks a box in the hearts and minds of those within the city.